tahoe-lafs/tahoe-lafs/docs/INSTALL.rst

 It does this using the "extras" feature of setuptools.
 You can request these extra features when running the ``pip install`` command like this::

-  % venv/bin/pip install tahoe-lafs[sftp]
+  % venv/bin/pip install tahoe-lafs[tor]

-This example enables the SFTP frontend.
+This example enables support for listening and connecting using Tor.
 The Tahoe-LAFS documentation for specific features which require an explicit install-time step will mention the "extra" that must be requested.

 Hacking On Tahoe-LAFS